-- Increasing our community education efforts, so people better understand when they should call us and when they should contact different health services that are best suited to their needs on that day.
+- We continue our community education efforts, so people better understand when they should call us and at what time of the day – and when they should contact different health services.

 We must be clear about a number of things:

-- The situation we and the people of Musselburgh find ourselves in currently is not a result of the way the Practice is run: improvements can always be made and we’re committed to making them, but demand is simply far greater than our ability to meet it.
+- The current access issues are not due to the way the Practice is run: small improvements can always be made and we’re committed to making them – but broadly speaking demand is simply greater than our ability to meet it, and that is not something we can fix.

 The way forward

-The Practice met with Colin Beattie MSP in March and June 2021, along with the East Lothian Health & Social Care Partnership, Community Councils and our Patient Participation Group, all of whom have expressed their willingness to work collaboratively with us to bring change.
+The Practice met with Colin Beattie MSP in March and June 2021, along with the East Lothian Health & Social Care Partnership, local Councillors, Community Councils and our Patient Participation Group, all of whom expressed their willingness to work with us to bring change.

-We’ve also made clear the changes that need to happen if people in Musselburgh are to have their health needs met – namely, a rapid move to put in place the changes outlined in the 2018 GMS contract, to relieve what’s been recognised as an unsustainable workload in General Practice.
+We’ve been clear about what we believe needs to happen if people in Musselburgh are to have their primary care need met – namely, putting in place the changes outlined in the 2018 GMS contract.

-These changes include the movement of urgent care, pharmacotherapy (prescriptions), vaccinations and community nursing away from General Practices, to come instead under the control of local health & social care partnerships.
-This will allow GPs to focus on their role as expert medical generalists, working to improve the long-term health of both individuals and the wider community they serve.
+These changes include the movement of urgent same-day care needs, pharmacotherapy (prescriptions), vaccinations and community nursing away from General Practices, to be provided instead by local health & social care partnerships.
+This will allow GPs to provide the expert, scheduled medical care we know patients want – the care we want to provide.

-We’re committed to working with our colleagues at NHS Lothian, our elected representatives and local community groups to bring these much-needed changes, and call for our patients to lend their support too.
+We’re committed to working with all the above parties to bring about these much-needed changes, and call for our patients to lend their support too.

 Advice for patients